 Jentadueto is used in adults with type 2 diabetes to improve the control of blood glucose (sugar) levels.
 It is used in addition to diet and exercise in the following ways:

-- in patients who are not satisfactorily controlled on metformin (an antidiabetes medicine) used on its own;
+- in patients who are not satisfactorily controlled on metformin (a diabetes medicine) used on its own;

 - in patients who are already taking a combination of linagliptin and metformin as separate tablets;

-- in combination with a sulphonylurea (another type of antidiabetes medicine) in patients who are not satisfactorily controlled on this medicine and metformin.
+- in combination with a sulphonylurea or insulin (other types of diabetes medicines) in patients who are not satisfactorily controlled on this medicine and metformin.

 The medicine can only be obtained with a prescription.

 How is Jentadueto used?

 The maximum dose is 5 mg of linagliptin and 2,000 mg of metformin per day.
 Jentadueto should be taken with food to reduce stomach problems caused by metformin.

 How does Jentadueto work?

 Type 2 diabetes is a disease in which the pancreas does not make enough insulin to control the level of glucose in the blood or when the body is unable to use insulin effectively.
 The active substances in Jentadueto, linagliptin and metformin hydrochloride, each have a different mode of action.